Bodhidharma's Shoe, Transcript with Notes,

 The leader of the zendo is called the jikijitsu.
 He is in charge of keeping time and discipline in the zendo.
 Several times a day he or his assistant patrols the zendo with the kesaku stick, correcting sitting posture and encouraging students who are sleepy or day dreaming.

 The keisaku is to be given and received in a spirit of generosity.
 It wakes you up, and relieves tension in the back and shoulders But newcomers can feel intimidated.
 And you don't like to get caught napping.
-Like my friend Murray once said.
-"Its not pain.
-Its the humiliation".
+Like my friend Murray once said, "It's not the pain.
+It's the humiliation".
 But when you realize that its all to help and enliven the atmosphere of the zendo, you get past that feeling.

 The sittings usually last about 30 minutes and alternate with kinhin or walking meditation.